• Skip to main content

 How to make citrus salad

 Step 1.
-Use a sharp knife to carefully remove peels and pith from the surface of all oranges and grapefruit.
+Use a sharp knife to carefully remove peels and pith from all oranges and grapefruit surfaces.
 Discard peels.
 Turn the peeled citrus on its side and cut into ¼-inch thick slices.

 peel is being removed from blood orange with chef's knife